fortanix/sq-dsm/README.md

   PGP key
 - `sq-sdkms decrypt`: Decrypt the given PGP message encrypted to this key

-PGP operations that do not require secrets (such as verify a signature) can be performed with any other PGP implementation, such as `sqv`.
+PGP operations that do not require secrets (such as verifying a signature) can be performed with any other PGP implementation, such as `sqv`.

 ## Building